QuerZamora/IRWA_G102_2/IRWA-2024-PART-1/README.md

-## PART 1 - GROUP 102_2 - RIAW
+## PART 1 - Project - RIAW
-### Roger Sola and Queralt Zamora
+### GROUP 102_2: Roger Sola and Queralt Zamora

-This readme file detailes the execution of the Part 1 of the lab developed in RIAW
+This readme file detailes the execution of the Part 1 delivered.